gluon-lang/gluon/README.md

 * **Strict** - Strict languages are usually easier to reason about, especially considering that it is what most people are accustomed to.
 For cases where laziness is desired, an explict type is provided.

-* **Modular** - The library is split into parser, typechecker, and virtual machine + compiler.
-Each of these components can be use independently of each other, allowing applications to pick and choose exactly what they need.
+* **Modular** - The library is split into its parser, typechecker, and virtual machine + compiler.
+Each of these components can be used independently of each other, allowing applications to pick and choose exactly what they need.

 [hm]:https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system
 [prelude]:https://github.com/gluon-lang/gluon/blob/master/std/prelude.glu